-We are so excited to feature an interview from Catherine Frederico, MS, RDN, LDN.
-Catherine is an industry leader in nutrition technology and has been at the forefront of innovation in the field for years.
-We discussed her journey in dietetics and using new technology in our chat with her!
+We are excited to feature an interview with Catherine Frederico, MS, RDN, LDN.
+Catherine Frederico is an industry leader in nutrition technology and has been at the forefront of innovation in the dietetics field for years.
+We discussed her journey in dietetics and using new technology.

-I have had an exciting and varied dietetic career for nearly forty years, so this may be a long story.
-I have a BS from Pennsylvania State University in Biological Health/Nutrition Science.
-My MS in Home Economics/Foods and Nutrition was earned at Arizona State University, and I interned at Mesa Lutheran Hospital.
+I’ve had an exciting and varied dietetic career for nearly 40 years, so this may be a long story!
+I received my B.S. from Pennsylvania State University in Biological Health/Nutrition Science.
+I earned my M.S. in Home Economics/Foods and Nutrition from Arizona State University and I interned at Mesa Lutheran Hospital.
 Besides patient menu management and consults, part of my responsibilities included writing a monthly nutrition article for the hospital newsletter.

 The technology at the time included corded phones, electric typewriters, dictation recorders, printouts of blood lab values, fax machines, and special kinetic modeling calculators.
 I was a preceptor for many interns over the years, and I once partnered with an intern to write Hemodialysis Nutrition Trivia.
 We had a graphic artist lay out the book for us and have it printed.
 We sold and mailed them all over the world.
 For special projects, I had access to the one large computer machine in the facility.
 Charting, care plans, and discharge summaries were mostly handwritten.